StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 ## Service-to-service authentication and authorization

-In order to authenticate and authorize communication between StackState services StackState uses Kubernetes service accounts.
+To allow communication between StackState services StackState uses Kubernetes service accounts.
 To be able to verify their validity and roles the helm chart creates a `ClusterRole` and a `ClusterRoleBinding` resources.
 Creating these cluster-wide resources is often prohibited for users that aren't a Kubernetes/OpenShift administrator.
 For that case the creation can be disabled and instead the roles and role bindings need to be [created manually](required_permissions.md#manually-create-cluster-wide-resources) by your cluster admin.

 ### Disable automatic creation of cluster-wide resources